egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-The two primary response variables are plant cover and species richness (see [2.4](#24-identify-predictor-and-response-variables)), which will be operationalised in slightly different ways depending on the
+The two primary response variables are plant cover and species richness (see [2.4](#24-identify-predictor-and-response-variables)), which will be operationalised in slightly different ways depending on the time
-timeframe:
+frame:

 1.  short term-in response to a single event (i.e. before and after);
     and